 10.24.7.5 Generation and transmission of BlockAck frames by an HT STA or DMG STA Modify at the end of the subclause as follow

-If an EDMG STA transmits a BlockAck frame in response to a BlockAckReq frame or an A-MPDU with Ack Policy equal to Normal Ack (i.e., implicit block ack request) during either full-state or partial-state operation, the EDMG STA shall adjust the free space memory value at the generation and transmission of the BlockAck frame.
-The RBUFCAP subfield in the transmitted BlockAck frame shall be computed as defined in Table 21.
-The free memory space is an estimation of the amount of free memory available at the recipient to collect MPDUs at the time of and during reception of a forthcoming A-MPDU.
+If an EDMG STA transmits a BlockAck frame in response to a BlockAckReq frame or an A-MPDU with Ack Policy equal to Normal Ack (i.e. implicit block ack request) during either full-state or partial-state operation, the EDMG STA shall calculate the Free Memory Space at the generation and transmission of the BlockAck frame.
+The RBUFCAP subfield value in the transmitted BlockAck frame shall be computed as defined in Table 21.
+The Free Memory Space is an estimation of the amount of free memory available at the recipient to collect MPDUs at the time of and during reception of a forthcoming A-MPDU.

 Table 21 — RBUFCAP value calculation